SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

   The reasons for this derivation are:

-  * Performance: With the ``/extent`` query the ``text``, ``geocsv`` and ``json`` offer the display of the number of included timespans (``show=timespancount``).
-The datamodel offers no efficient way to recalculate the number of timespans represented by an extent if the extents time window is altered by the requested start and end times.
+  * Performance: With the ``/extent`` query the ``text``, ``geocsv`` and ``json`` offer the display of the number of included time spans (``show=timespancount``).
+The data model offers no efficient way to recalculate the number of time spans represented by an extent if the extents time window is altered by the requested start and end times.
 The ``sync`` and ``request`` formats do not provided this counter and it is convenient to use their outputs for subsequent data requests.
   * By truncating the time windows information is lost.
-There would be no efficient way for a client to retrieve the exact time windows falling into a specific timespan.
+There would be no efficient way for a client to retrieve the exact time windows falling into a specific time span.
   * Network and station epochs returned by the :ref:`sec-station` service are also not truncated to the requested start and end times.
   * Truncation can easily be done on client side.
 No additional network traffic is